andhrelja/price_scraper/README.md

 # Price Scraper

 Scrapes prices for configured products.

+Inputs:

+- path to `config.json` as a program parameter (`--config-json-path`)

+Outputs:

+- CSV output to a directory configured as an environment variable (`REPOSITORY_IO_PATH`)

 ## Installation